thomasclarke1969/documentation/android/integration/sending.md

 ## Confirming Message Delivery

 There a multiple ways in which Layer developers can confirm message delivery.
-The simplest mechansim is to visit the Layer [Logs Dashboard](/projects/layer-sample/logs) in the Layer developer portal.
-If the message was succesfully sent, you will see a log similar to the following:
+The simplest mechanism is to visit the Layer [Logs Dashboard](/projects/layer-sample/logs) in the Layer developer portal.
+If the message was successfully sent, you will see a log similar to the following:

 ```
 May 02 2015 2:34:27pm Sync: User <USER_IDENTIFIER> created a message in conversation <CONVERSATION_IDENTIFIER>.